webpromo/massive-demo/README.md

 ### Step 10 (Optional): Up the Ante (Again)

-Upgrade your GET request to accept not only `usState`, but also `cause`, without breaking your previous functionality.
+Upgrade your GET request to accept not only `state`, but also `cause`, without breaking your previous functionality.

 ### Step 11: Create a New Incident